Table of contents

-Whenever we make properties global, they become exposed to misuse.
+Whenever you make properties global, they become exposed to misuse.

-The book defines invariants all the properties we don't want to check in the code explicitly.
+All the properties you don't want to check in the code explicitly are known as invariants.

 And much more.
-As mentioned previously, code snippets are in Typescript.
+Code snippets are in Typescript.

 I hope you've found this article helpful.